rahil627/my-programming-stuff/langs/programming-languages.md

   - perfect for parsing/compilers (initially used by haxe, rust, etc.), and other problem/solutions that requires heavy pattern-matching, and benefit from warnings for cases not handled, warnings for mutable data too
   - resulting programs are quite pretty thanks to it's functional paradigm side and concise syntax
   - ..i just personally really liked the feeling of it, seeing it in haxe's compiler
-  - shares quite a bit of similarities to both haxe and rust
+  - shares quite a bit of similarities to both haxe and rust, particularly, in syntax and features (pattern-matching)

-haskell
-  - to experience the magic of functional paradigm
-  - native compiler!

-smalltalk
-  - possibly provides the best programming experience
-    - the dream is to be able to make games with it
-    - "Smalltalk, most readable language, you can alter *any* part of it while it's running making the killer dev experience"
-  - **glamorous tool-kit**